Minnesota State Officers

 Although I have only been a member of Catholic Daughter for ten years, they have been an important part of my life for much longer.
 In 2002, my husband, Deacon Paul Tschann (Chaplin of Court St. Mary-Peter) and I, and our four children, moved to Honduras for mission work for two years.
 Court St. Mary-Peter was a pillar of support (both in prayer and financially) during our mission years.

 Three years after returning from Honduras, we adopted a 16-year old boy, whom we had met there.
-We now have five children; Juan has three little girls and lives nearby, Isaac just got married in July and lives at home with his wife Chelsey, Emma lives at home and will be getting married in September to Kendahl, Jacob is a FOCUS missionary on the campus in Oshkosh, WI and will be getting married next August to Sarah, and Rachel will be a senior at Minnesota State Mankato.
+We now have five children; Juan has four little ones and lives nearby, Isaac and his wife, Chelsey (a Catholic Daughter) have been married a year and are expecting in February.
+Emma and her husband, Kendahl have been married about a year and live in St. Paul.
+Jacob and his brand new wife, Sarah are FOCUS missionaries on Northern University campus in Aberdeen, SD and Rachel is also a FOCUS missionary serving on the college campus of Valparaiso in Indiana.
 I work as a special education teacher with the Goodhue County Education District specializing in Physical Impairments, Heath Disabilities, and Traumatic Brain Injuries.

 Mission has always been an important part of our lives and Paul & I have led many youth mission trips.
 We also took a small group of youth to Poland for World Youth Day in 2016 and to Medjugorje in 2018.
 Many graces have come from these pilgrimages.
 I will be remembering each of the courts in my daily prayers and look forward to serving you as your 2nd vice regent.